 Why Electronic Health Records are Better than Paper Records?

-Over recent years, several studies have been conducted comparing electronic health records to paper-based records.
-This comparison relied upon various factors like record completeness, accurate retrieval ability, time consumed, and other economical and clinical parameters.
+Numerous studies have been conducted in recent years to compare the effectiveness of electronic health records (EHRs) to paper-based records.
+These studies have primarily focused on a few factors, including, but not limited to, record completeness, accurate retrieval ability, time consumption, and other economic and clinical parameters.

-• Further, both researchers suggested healthcare providers shift either side of health recording and train their staff to settle with the upgraded system accordingly.
+Furthermore, both studies suggested that healthcare providers shift either side of health recording and train their staff to adjust the upgraded system accordingly.

 JAMIA (Journal of the American Medical Informatics Association)